 If you receive an infringement notice and wish to contest the matter:

 - Note that no appeals can be considered until you receive the infringement notice.

 - Write a detailed explanation of the circumstances that you wish considered as part of your appeal (include the infringement notice number in your letter).

-The Department of Transport will:
+The Department of Transport, Planning and Local Infrastructure will:

 - Notify you in writing that your case is under review after receiving your correspondence.

 - Put your fine on hold while the appeal is processed.

 - Advise you in writing when a decision is made.